Boyhood

 2019-2020

-Today in Russia there are several hundred schools with separate education for boys and girls.
+Today in Russia there are several hundred schools for single-sex education of children.
 This approach has always generated a lot of controversy.
-Proponents argue that gender separation enhances academic achievement, has a positive effect on the physical and psychological development of students, and helps establish “traditional values”.
-Opponents of separate education argue that it can adversely affect the development of the individual and is far from the realities of life in society.
+Proponents argue that separation enhances academic achievement, has a positive effect on the physical and psychological development of students and helps establish “traditional values”.
+Opponents argue that it can adversely affect the development of the individual and is far from the realities of life in society.

-The decision that only boys will study at the gymnasium, which opened here in 1994, was also made in order to combat this phenomenon.
-A bias in technical disciplines, a lot of additional classes and a special attention to sports — gymnasium students were to become an example for everyone else.
+The decision that only boys would study at the gymnasium that opened here was made, among other things, to combat this phenomenon.
+A bias in technical disciplines, obligatory dress code for students, a lot of written and unwritten rules of conduct, a special attention to sports — gymnasium students learned to be “real men”, an example for everyone else.
+Almost three decades have passed since then, the gymnasium has moved to a new fine building, but its core values have remained unchanged.

 New Reality